Tell me you watch TikTok videos without actually telling me you watch TikTok videos. I’ll go first…

 This phrase is used on TikTok to visually demonstrate a feeling.

 We hope this guide to TikTok slang in English is helpful to you!
 Tbh, these slang terms are becoming more and more common and it is important for you to study them.
 Fr.
 They may seem complicated at first, but eventually, you will be using them as well.
 No cap.
+If you want to know more about TikTok slangs, check out this piece.
 See you next time!